Scille/parsec-cloud/docs/rfcs/1012-workspace-mountpoint-integration.md

 each platform, therefore answering questions such as:

 - How workspaces should be mounted by default?
-- What is the expected behavior on startup/shutdown?
+- What is the expected behavior on startup/shutdown of the application?
-- How should Parsec recover recover from a mountpoint crash or an application crash?
+- How should Parsec recover from a mountpoint crash or an application crash?

 > The **need** for user function to mount/unmount workspaces can be discussed